-About one and a half years ago, on August 24th 2016, I took a big step.
-I cut up my drivers license, social security card, debit card and checks.
-I cancel my bank account, vowed not to take social security, and made the plan of never having a drivers license again.
+About one and a half years ago, on August 24th, 2016, I took a big step.
+I cut up my driver’s license, social security card, debit card, and checks.
+I canceled my bank account, vowed not to take social security, and made the plan of never having a drivers license again.
 For me, this was a huge step forward.
-For others it would be considered a huge step backwards.
-Some people think of me as on a path of ultimate freedom, others think I’m an idiot.
+For others, it would be considered a huge step backward.
+Some people think of me as on a path to ultimate freedom, others think I’m an idiot.
 I understand both perspectives.

 I don’t aim to convert you to anything.
 I don’t aim to prove that I am right.
 I aim to simply provide my perspective, be of service to those that I can, and answer questions.

 Cutting up my drivers license, social security card, debit card, and checks may seem bold.
 To some, it may seem abrupt.
 But there is plenty of background to this story.
 I did not just wake up one day, living the standard narrative, bust out a pair of scissors, and start cutting up my IDs.